-At Roswell Park, our Young Adult program offers nationally-ranked comprehensive cancer care, plus support and services specifically designed to help you and your family now — and for years to come.Learn more
+At Roswell Park, our Young Adult program offers nationally-designated comprehensive cancer care, plus support and services specifically designed to help you and your family now — and for years to come.Learn more

 Different parts of the brain control different functions of the body, so symptoms of a brain tumor usually depend on the location and size of the tumor.
 In one case, a young man tried to order food in a restaurant and began mixing up his words.
 In another case, a mother noticed that her young daughter was “walking like she was drunk,” and that she was having trouble hearing.
 These are just two ways in which brain tumors can affect someone.